gardener/gardener-extension-provider-aws/docs/usage/ipv6.md

 It is possible to configure a shoot cluster to support dual-stack ingress, see [Using IPv4/IPv6 (dual-stack) Ingress in an IPv4 single-stack cluster](dual-stack-ingress.md) for more information.

-The main benefit of this approach is that the existing cluster stays almost as is without mayor changes, keeping the operational simplicity.
+The main benefit of this approach is that the existing cluster stays almost as is without major changes, keeping the operational simplicity.
 It works very well for services that only require incoming communication, e.g. pure web services.

 The main drawback is that certain scenarios, especially related to IPv6 callbacks, are not possible.